rax-register/rax-register.github.io/_posts/2020-07-10-htb-grandpa.md

 ![](/images/grandpa/10. ps.png)

 To migrate to a different process, we issue the “migrate” command and the process id (PID).
+Any process that does not show the user or path is likely out of reach (run by NT/Authority System or a user with privileges we cannot access).

-Let's try migrating into process 488:
+In this case we have one candidate so let's try migrating into process 488:

     migrate 488